esl/jekyll-codesync-global/_posts/blog-posts/2018-04-12-tools-everyone-needs-a-reflection-on-building-and-running-a-server-at-whatsapp-slides-code-beam-sf-2018.md

 ---
 title: " Tools everyone needs - a reflection on building and running a server at WhatsApp - SLIDES - Code BEAM SF 2018 "
-abstract: "Slides from Anton Lavrik's talk "Tools everyone needs - a reflection on building and running a server at WhatsApp" - Code BEAM SF 2018
+abstract: "Slides from Anton Lavrik's talk Tools everyone needs - a reflection on building and running a server at WhatsApp - Code BEAM SF 2018
 "
 image: tools-everyone-needs
 speaker_id: anton-lavrik